gerharddev/oof_habits_project/OOFPP_Habits_Phase3/README.md

   pip install .
   ```

-- If you see `Successfully installed OOFPP-Habits-Phase3-1.0` the application is ready to be run.
+- If you see `Successfully installed OOFPP-Habits-Phase3-1.0` the application is ready to be used.

 ## 3. Using the project

 ### 3.1 Running the cli

-From the CommandPrompt or Terminal window and go to the _habits_backend_ folder (**OOFPP-Habits-Phase3**) of the application.
+From the _CommandPrompt_ or _Terminal_ window, go to the _habits_backend_ folder (**OOFPP-Habits-Phase3**) of the application.
-Run the following command to see the help menu.
+Run the following command to see the cli help menu.

 ```
 python main.py --help
 ```

-If you see the following output you can load testing data
+You should see the following help menu

 ![Cli Menu](./resources/cli_help_menu.png)

-**To clear or to load test data, you can run the following commands**
+**To load or clear the test data, you can run the following commands**

 ```
 data-clear